kab49/Mohave/_posts/2025-05-14-sarcophaga-bullata.markdown

 order: Diptera (Flies)
 family: Sarcophagidae (Flesh Flies)
 genus: 10-20 in NV, 25 in CA, 50 in US
-similar-taxa:
+similar:
 size: 0.3-0.6 inches (8-17 mm)
-distribution: throughout North America life cycle: Like all known sarcophagids, the species is larviparous, meaning that the egg develops internally and females then give birth to first-instar larvae.
-This must be accounted for when using the species in forensic work to calculate a post-mortem interval.
+distribution: throughout North America
 seen: Corn Creek
 habitat:
-food: carrion, sap and flower nectar
+food: carrion, sap and flower nectar life cycle: Like all known sarcophagids, the species is larviparous, meaning that the egg develops internally and females then give birth to first-instar larvae.
+This must be accounted for when using the species in forensic work to calculate a post-mortem interval.